Teeth Crowns

 Teeth Crowns new

 Our teeth are essential to body parts, enabling us to eat, smile, and talk.
-Teeth are also one of the most recognizable features of the human face, but accidents and aging have a potent effect on them.
+Teeth are also one of the most recognizable features of the human face.
+However, accidents and aging have a potent effect on them.

-That’s why dental crowns have become so popular since people discovered that they could fix and improve teeth by wearing crowns made especially for their natural teeth.
+That’s why dental crown have become so popular since people discovered that they could fix and improve teeth by wearing crowns made especially for their natural teeth.

 What Are The Dental Crowns?